Dominate the Akron Real Estate Market

 The completion of the Lock 3 Park renovation in late 2025 is a critical milestone for the city's livability index.

-• Current Status: As of November 2025, the park has reopened with new shaded seating, landscaped gardens, and the Maynard Performance Pavilion.
-The "Winterblast" season is currently active, drawing over 100,000 attendees to the downtown corridor.
+- Current Status: As of January 2026, the park is fully operational with new shaded seating, landscaped gardens, and the Maynard Performance Pavilion.
+The revitalized space continues to draw substantial attendance, supporting downtown vibrancy year-round.

 3. Summit County Issue 2: The Tax Shield